CiscoDevNet/cloud-cml/README.md

 #### Important: Cloud provider selection

 The tooling supports multiple cloud providers (currently AWS and Azure).
 Not everyone wants both providers.
-The **default configuration is set to AWS only**.
+The **default configuration is set to use AWS only**.
 If Azure should be used either instead or in addition then the following steps are mandatory:

 1. Run the `prepare.sh` script to modify and prepare the tool chain.
 If on Windows, use `prepare.bat`.
 You can actually choose to use both, if that's what you want.
 2. Configure the proper target ("aws" or "azure") in the configuration file

 The first step is unfortunately required, since it is impossible to dynamically select different cloud configurations within the same Terraform HCL configuration.
 See [this SO link](https://stackoverflow.com/questions/70428374/how-to-make-the-provider-configuration-optional-and-based-on-the-condition-in-te) for more some context and details.

-The default "out-of-the-box" is AWS, so if you want to run on Azure, don't forget to run the prepare script.
+The default "out-of-the-box" configuration is AWS, so if you want to run on Azure, don't forget to run the prepare script.

 ### Terraform installation